Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 • Identity-Based Access Control (IBAC): This model grants access based solely on the authenticated identity of a user.
 It's straightforward and commonly seen in legacy systems but lacks the contextual awareness of modern models.
 IBAC often serves as a foundational layer that can be enhanced by adding roles or attributes.

-• Access Control Lists (ACLs): At the object level, ACLs describe permissions on UNIX-like operating systems, which in this case are folders or files.
+• Access Control Lists (ACLs): At the object level, ACLs describe permissions on Unix-like operating systems, which in this case are folders or files.
 Each object has a list of users or systems who can read, write, or execute that object.
-In smaller, scoped environments ACLs work great, as they allow precise management of resources.
+In smaller, well-scoped environments, ACLs are effective, as they allow precise management of resources.
 However, in larger environments, oversight can be tedious and cumbersome if ACLs are not centrally managed.

 Real-World Use Cases by Access Control Type